HabitatFramework/UserGuide/appendix/appendix.rst

 What Happened?
 ==============

-* ArcGIS generates a ‘hard error’ when the HLU GIS Tool is used.
+* ArcGIS generates a 'hard error' when the HLU GIS Tool is used.

 	* Solution 1:	The HLU ArcMap extension has not been enabled.
 Close and relaunch the tool, then enable the extension in ArcMap before using the toolkit.
 	* Solution 2: 	ArcGIS has been closed while the tool was running.
 Close and relaunch the tool.